Probably because holidays are such festive times, we throw caution to the wind and splurge for a month or two. Parties, presents, and … shrimp.

-Don’t get me wrong, I do grab a shrimp or two from a shrimp cocktail platter.
-But really, in my chef heart of hearts, I’m SO wishing shrimp would get a little more love.
+Don’t get us wrong, we do grab a shrimp or two from a cocktail platter.
+But really, in our chef heart of hearts, we’re SO wishing these delights from the sea would get a little more love.

-Before I pass them on, it might be worth your while to know a bit more about shrimp and how to cook them properly to maximize your enjoyment.
-I don’t have to tell you that shrimp aren’t cheap, so you’ll want to be sure to treat em’ right.
+Before we pass them on, it might be worth your while to know a bit more about shrimp, including some history, and how to cook them properly to maximize your enjoyment.
+I don’t have to tell you that they aren’t cheap, so you’ll want to be sure to treat em’ right.

-I enjoy shrimp prepared in so many ways that it’s hard to pick my favorite recipe, but one thing I try and remember is that it’s all about the shrimp.
+We enjoy it prepared in so many ways that it’s hard to pick our favorite recipe, but one thing we try and remember is that it’s all about the shrimp.

 Here are a few additional ideas you may wish to consider this holiday season:

 Shrimp en Filo.
 Peel and devein jumbo shrimp, leaving the tail on.
 Marinate for 2 hours seasoned with a squeeze of fresh lemon, minced fresh garlic, salt and pepper.
 Lay out 2 sheets of filo on top of one another and brushed with melted butter in between.
 Then cut into strips about 3” wide and a foot long.
 Place the meat part of the shrimp at the bottom edge of each strip (leaving the tail exposed).
 Roll up into a stick-like package and then lightly butter each one again to coat.
 Bake in a 400 F oven for 10 to 15 minutes or until golden brown and crisp.
 Enjoy with béarnaise sauce, marinara sauce or any sauce you enjoy with shrimp.